Banks willing to offer better home loan deals

 A survey of more than 2,000 people by consumer advocate group Choice found that about a third of transaction account and home loan customers who were proactive in asking their financial institution for a better rate, got it.

-In addition, Choice revealed that ten per cent of those who convinced their bank to give them an interest rate reduction got between 1-2 per cent off, while 25 per cent got a discount of between 0.5 per cent and one per cent.
+In addition, Choice revealed that ten per cent of those who convinced their bank to give them a home loan interest rate reduction got between 1-2 per cent off, while 25 per cent got a discount of between 0.5 per cent and one per cent.

 Choice suggested that consumers should inform their banks of their willingness to compare home loans and switch lenders if unhappy with current deals.